kpaede/Verovio-Music-Renderer/README.md

 ## Rendering Options
 In the settings menu of the Obsidian plugin, you can adjust several important parameters globally for all renderings.
 You can also apply custom settings for a specific rendering by adding them to your code block in Obsidian.
 Please refer to the [Verovio documentation](https://book.verovio.org/toolkit-reference/toolkit-options.html) for available options.
 Note that not all options may work and that they interfere with each other.
+Please note, these won't work (yet), when you're rendering from a code block.

 ```
 COPY FROM HERE